JMNJIT/jm2353-IT265-002/docs/Module-008-Dev-Log.md

 #### Next Steps
 - Tasks or experiments to focus on during the next session.
+- Going to continue testing, and begin coding some prototype features
 -  <!--Your entry here or N/A if not applicable for this entry-->